-Explain the jobs that were performed by workers in factories?
-Use evidence from the text to support your response.

-"...she stayed right there-hour after hour, day after day, year after year, twisting sausage links and racing with death.
-It was piecework, and she was apt to have a family to keep alive; and stern and ruthless economic laws had arranged it that she could only do this by working just as she did..."(6)

-Using the above quote, what motivated workers to continue working in factories?
+Scaffolding Questions Why does Sinclair compare the actions of the woman to the prestidigitator?
+What were the working conditions that existed in the factories?
+Use evidence from the text to support your response. "she stayed right there-hour after hour, day after day, year after year, twisting sausage links and racing with death.
+It was piecework, and she was apt to have a family to keep alive; and stern and ruthless economic laws had arranged it that she could only do this by working just as she did" Using the above quote, why did workers continue to endue factory conditions?